 The fact a distributor may not be involved in the production of the products they sell does not in itself absolve them of legal responsibility if an action involving their application is initiated.
 Again, a simple proactive action is to consider how you would respond if deposed tomorrow and asked questions such as:

 - Have you ever visited your suppliers’ manufacturing facilities?

 - Do you have a copy of their quality management system?

 - How can you verify the product you receive meets the required specifications?

 - Do you have the means of independently?

 The trend for distributors to provide a wider range of services to their customers from inventory control to application support is quickly becoming a minimum requirement to service even medium-sized accounts.
-While the application advice may be “free” to the customer, it could be very expensive for the distributor if a claim is made on a product that was influenced by that advice.
-This can be a particularly tricky situation for distributors because it is rare that all inside and outside personnel who could be asked for application advice have the depth of knowledge to provide educated answers.
+While the application advice may be “free” to the customer, it could be very expensive for the distributor if a claim is made on a product influenced by the advice.
+This can be a particularly tricky situation for distributors because it is rare all inside and outside personnel who could be asked for application advice have the depth of knowledge to provide educated answers.
 However, they probably all will want to be helpful.
 Consciously planning who will provide application support, the extent of that support, and how the interaction will be documented is time well spent.

 While luck certainly plays a role in whether a product liability action visits your door, you can certainly influence your luck with planning and preparation.
 The difference in deposition testimony between those who have considered the nuts and bolts of legal responsibility and those who have not is painfully obvious.
 I only hope to remind the reader, as I was reminded these innocuous commodities we deal with every day, which are invisible to most people due to their abundance and their apparent simplicity, are in reality both patent and fickle in their influence and behavior.